sara-nl/clouddocs/bootcamp-20180410/partA.markdown

   * Name: **Course Image**.
   * VM Template Name: **Course Template**.
   * Select the Datastore to store the resource: **147: Courses_img**.
-* Finally, click the blue *Download* button.
+* Finally, click the green *Download* button.
 This step will import the appliance from the AppMarket to your work environment.

 > **Food for brain:**
 >